 The last three decades of the century brought significant changes to the composition of the student body, the curriculum, and the school plant.
 Reflecting the changing demographics of the area, the school population declined significantly so that it returned to its original vision of one track.
 This change made possible extensive renovations within the school building, the construction of a gym, the addition of a school library, science lab, and rooms for small group instruction.
 Foreign languages and computer education were added to enhance the already extensive curriculum.
 With the addition of Pre-Kindergarten and Kindergarten classes the number of grades in the school expanded to 10.
 An after-care program was added to meet the changing needs of school families.

-Little Flower School continues under the leadership of principal, Sister Rosemaron Rynn, IHM, to be a vital part of the life of the parish and community.
+Little Flower School continues to be a vital part of the life of the parish and community.
 The school is accredited by the Cognia Global Commission on Accreditation and School Improvement, teh Northwest Accreditation Commission and the Southern Association of Colleges and Schools Council on School Accreditation and School Improvement - AdvancED and is recognized nationally as a Blue Ribbon School.
 It has an enrollment of about 270 students, strong parent involvement, and a bright future for continued academic excellence in a caring community built on respect and responsibility.

 Looking closely at the logo, it appears that the cross is the central or focal point.
 It dominates as it did in Therese’s life.